PHOENIX 80mW

 Current usage measures 520mA on the included Energizer cells.

-This is a laser module, not a flashlight.
+This is a portable laser, not a flashlight.
 So I won't throw it against the wall, stomp on it, try to drown it in the toilet bowl, run over it, swing it against the corner of a concrete stair, or inflict upon it punishments that flashlights may have inflicted upon them.
 So this section of the laser's web page will seem a bit more bare than this section of the web page on a page about a flashlight.

 Green diode lasers are a lot different than those common red lasers you see all the time.